A Digital Health Hub on the High Street in Nailsea

 Can a physical space on the high street help support people to improve their digital health literacy?

 Nailsea Town Council purchased the old butchers shop on the High Street – 65 High Street.
-Their vision is to turn it into a community space that can help Nailsea residents improve their lives through engaging with digital technology and their heath.
+Their vision was to turn it into a community space that can help Nailsea residents improve their lives through engaging with digital technology and their heath.

 As a wave 2 NHS WDP Pathfinder, Good Things Foundation worked with Nailsea Town Council Clerk Ian Morrell to consult with residents to understand how to design the space to be most effective.